mpaulweeks/CodingForCreatives-2017-July/homework/README.md

 Assignments are due at 5pm on the Sunday before class.

-You are welcome to keep improving before class the next day, but I will reviewing what is uploaded Sunday evening.
+You are welcome to keep making tweaks afterward, but I will grading based on what is uploaded at the time of the deadline.

+This folder and it's subfolders are for detailing the homework assignments and providing examples.
+Make sure you upload your work in your designated `students` folder.